ohajji10/ohajji10/README.md

 # 👋 Hey there, I'm Oussama Hajji!
 Welcome to my GitHub profile 👋

-I'm an aspiring engineer and passionate learner currently pursuing my studies at Enseirb-Matmeca, Bordeaux, France.
-My academic journey revolves around mathematical modeling and numerical simulation, with a keen specialization in fluid mechanics and energy. 🚀
+I'm a recently graduated engineer in applied mathematics and physics, and I’ve just started a PhD in Particle Physics at the University of Amsterdam.
+My background is rooted in mathematical modeling and numerical simulation, and I’m now exploring the intersection of subatomic physics and fluid dynamics.

-## 👨‍🎓 About Me
+## 👨‍🎓 Academic Background
-- 📚 Engineering student at Enseirb-Matmeca, Bordeaux, France.
-- 🔬 Specializing in fluid mechanics and energy.
-- 🌌 Fascinated by the world of science, particularly inspired by the great Richard Feynman.
-- 🧠 Currently delving into the exciting realm of scientific research, focusing on Maxwell's equations in a PINNs-related internship at the INRIA research center.
+- 🎓 Engineering degree in Applied Mathematics for Physics.
+- 🧪 **Scientific Machine Learning Intern** at Thales Research & Technology (Mar–Sep 2024): Worked on integrating heterogeneous physical constraints into neural network architectures, enhancing Physics-Informed Neural Networks (PINNs) for solving Maxwell’s equations in electromagnetic simulations.
+- 🔬 Former research intern at INRIA, focusing on Maxwell's equations using PINNs.
+- 📍 Currently a PhD candidate at the Institute of Physics (UvA), working on positron particle tracking for fluid dynamics, in collaboration with Nikhef and Soft Matter Group.

-## 🌱 Currently Learning
+## 🌱 Learning Goals
-I'm always thirsty for knowledge!
-Currently, I'm diving deep into:
-- Advanced mathematical modeling techniques.
-- Numerical simulation methods.
-- Exploring the fusion of physics and machine learning.

-## 💡 What I'm Up To
-I'm actively seeking opportunities to collaborate on projects that align with my interests.
-If you're working on anything related to fluid dynamics, mathematical modeling, energy systems, or scientific computing, I'd love to hear from you!
+- Particle tracking and detection methods (e.g., PET/PEPT).
+- Experimental data analysis and computational fluid dynamics.
+- Contributing to open-source tools in scientific computing and numerical physics.

-## 📫 Get in Touch
+## 📫 Let's Connect
-You can reach out to me through:
+Feel free to reach out if you're working on related topics or just want to discuss physics, code, or collaborative research:
 - 📧 Email: hajji.oussama.mpsi@outlook.fr
 - 💼 [LinkedIn](https://www.linkedin.com/in/oussama-hajji-592614220/)

-Feel free to connect, collaborate, or just have a chat about anything related to engineering, science, or life's profound mysteries! 🌟
+Thanks for stopping by! 🚀